 It isn’t rare to see no other human for several hours during the day, and nothing but millions of stars in the night sky.
 In Death Valley, even the smallest outing requires planning.

 The following sections make up this two days in Death Valley itinerary:

-Check out the Death Valley travel guide collection for additional information, including essential planning tips, the best hikes, and the top things to do.
+Check out the Death Valley travel guide collection for additional information, including essential planning tips, a one-day itinerary, the best hikes, and the top things to do.

 There isn’t a great deal of choice when it comes to accommodation options inside Death Valley National Park so booking in advance during peak season is recommended.
 As far as camping, there are ten campsites in Death Valley with varying degrees of popularity and services.

 Inside the National Park

 The park’s sole luxury option is the Inn at Death Valley and it is priced accordingly.
 In furnace Creek, the historic Ranch at Death Valley is a popular option with a prime location in the valley’s “commercial hub”.
 Another solid option is the motel at Stovepipe Wells.
 Though it may seem to be stuck in the 90s, its rooms have all the basic modern amenities.
 The complex also features a reasonably-priced gas station, mini-market, campground, and a restaurant.
 Slightly out of the way, the Panamint Springs Resort is the third option.